CoenzymeQ10

 end-stage heart failure and to determine if coenzyme Q10 can improve the

 pharmacological bridge to heart transplantation.
-METHODS: A prospective
+A prospective

 double-blind design was used.
 Thirty-two patients with end-stage heart failure